pfista/Trust/README.md

 # Trust (aka Wufi)
--> A p2p social cryptocurrency network
+=> An experimental p2p, reputation (crypto)currency

-### The general goal:
+### The general goals:

-  * to allow users to rate the actions and content of other users, on or offline, by gifting or nixing a user's Wufi Score
+  * users can rate the actions and content of other users, on or offline, by sharing or nixing Wufi with a user
-  * to allow users to see any other user's general or contextual Wufi Score from their own perspective on the network
+  * users can then see any other user's rep from their own perspective in the network
-  * to allow users to spend and earn Wufi from anyone, even complete strangers, with no single or centralized issuer
+  * users can spend and earn Wufi through connections made by sharing Wufi

 ### Stated, inherent features: